ciren/cilib-tutorial/src/pages/rvar/class.md

 ### map

 When we use `map`, we are simply changing the values in the context (RVar).
-An example of such use would be multiply each number by a factor.
+An example of such a use would be to multiply each number by a factor.

 ```tut:book
 doubles.eval(rng)
 doubles.map(x => x map(_ * 0.2)).eval(rng)
 ```

-In this case, `x` is our `List[Double]` and we are saying for every `Double` in the list we are multiplying it by 0.2.
+In this case, `x` is our `List[Double]` and we are saying for every `Double` in the list, multiply it by 0.2.

 ### flatMap